07 - Split Array Largest Sum

 My Approach

 I'm using binary search to find the minimum possible largest sum.
 The idea is to set the range of possible sums between 0 and the sum of all elements in the array.
-Then, I perform a binary search to find the minimum sum that satisfies the given conditions using a helper function solve
+Then, I perform a binary search to find the minimum sum that satisfies the given conditions using a helper function solve.

 Check Function (solve): We define a function to check if it's possible to split the array into at most

-parts such that the maximum sum of any part is less than or equal tomid
+Kparts such that the maximum sum of any part is less than or equal tomid.
+This function returnstrueif it's possible,falseotherwise.Binary Search Implementation: We use binary search to find the minimum

 Time and Auxiliary Space Complexity